MA Leadership & Management (Education)

-You will gain a deeper and broader understanding of the latest developments in the sector, engage critically with educational and management theory ideas and research and apply your learning to your own practice.
+You will gain a deeper and broader understanding of the latest developments in the sector, engage critically with educational and management theory ideas and research, and apply your learning to your own practice.
 In addition, you will also learn from others in the group, and be encouraged to share good practice and develop links with colleagues from other organisations.
-Additional accreditation is available through the Institute of Leadership & Management (ILM).

 You will take the following two specialist leadership and management modules:

 Topics covered include the management of learning, the wellbeing agenda, the role of senior managers and the management of new curriculum initiatives, assessment for learning, pupil peer and self-assessment, the use of assessment evidence in research/inspection documentation, and analysis of quantitative assessment data to promote organisational improvement.

 Developing People in Organisations

 This module will appeal to those working as, or aspiring to be, leaders in institutions with an educational setting.
 Topics covered include team building, effective leadership, appraisal and mentoring and managing change in organisations.
 Different leadership models are considered alongside national initiatives, as well as a consideration of decision making strategies to overcome resistance.